Complex Graph Laplacian Regularizer for Inferencing Grid States: Graph Spectrum

 This means that $\v_1$ is the most probable signal, $\v_2$ is the next most probable signal orthogonal to $\v_1$, etc. Hence, \textit{using GLR $\x^\text{H} \L \x$ as a signal prior means a bias towards low-frequency signals that are also the most probable}.

-We contrast our definition of graph frequencies using Hermitian Laplacian $\L$ with one in \cite{ram21}, which claimed that a complex symmetric \textit{graph shift operator} (GSO) matrix $\S$ can be eigen-decomposed as $\S = \U \bLambda \U^\top$ by Theorem 4.4.13 in \cite{horn2012matrix}.
+We contrast our definition of graph frequencies using Hermitian Laplacian $\L$ (or $\cL$) with one in \cite{ram21}, which claimed that a complex symmetric \textit{graph shift operator} (GSO) matrix $\S$ can be eigen-diagonalized as $\S = \U \bLambda \U^\top$ by Theorem 4.4.13 in \cite{horn2012matrix}.
 First, the cited theorem states only that symmetric matrix $\S$ is diagonalizable, \ie, $\S = \Q \bLambda \Q^{-1}$ and $\bLambda$ is a diagonal matrix, iff it is complex orthogonally diagonalizable, \ie, $\S = \U \bLambda \U^\top$.
-Instead, we conjecture that the intended theorem is 4.4.4 (Takagi factorization), which states that a complex symmetric matrix $\S$ can be decomposed to $\S = \U \bLambda \U^\top$, where $\U$ are the set of orthonormal eigenvectors for $\S \S^\text{H}$.
-While the vectors $\{\u_k\}$ span the space of complex vectors $\{\x \in \mathbb{C}^N\}$, \textit{they are not eigenvectors of $\S$}, and hence are not successive arguments that minimize the Rayleigh quotient $\u^\text{H} \S \u$.
-Thus, prior $\x^\text{H} \S \x$ would not promote low-frequency signal construction (first eigenvectors of $\S$).
+It is not clear how graph frequencies are defined if $\S$ is not eigen-diagonalizable.
+In such cases, prior $\|\x^\text{H} \S \x\|_2$ would not promote low-frequency signal construction (first eigenvectors of $\S$).
 Further, since $\S$ is not Hermitian, prior $\x^\text{H} \S \x$ is not real in general and thus not amenable to fast optimization.